pulumi/infrastructure-as-code-workshop/labs/aws/in-person/typescript/lab-02/README.md

 for i in {0..2}; do curl $(pulumi stack output hostnames | jq -r ".[${i}]"); done
 ```

-> The count of servers depends on the number of AZs in your region.
-Adjust the `{0..2}` accordingly.

 > The `pulumi stack output` command emits JSON serialized data &mdash; hence the use of the `jq` tool to extract a specific index.
 If you don't have `jq`, don't worry; simply copy-and-paste the hostname or IP address from the console output and `curl` that.

 Note that the webserver number is included in its response: